 Binance allows highly leveraged trading by using a sophisticated risk engine and a liquidation model that might be intricate.
 Alternatively, you could use the built-in calculator to determine the liquidation price.

 To find more about the calculation of Liquidation Price, please refer to:

 What happens during liquidation?

-Note that all orders for liquidations are Immediate or Cancel orders.
+Please note that all liquidation orders are Immediate or Cancel orders.
 The order will fill as much as possible and cancel the rest.
-This is different from a Fill or Kill order which will only execute if the order can be completely executed, and will be canceled, if otherwise.
-The remaining positions will be either assigned to the Insurance Fund or counter-party liquidated.
+This is different from a Fill or Kill order, which will only execute if the order can be completely executed, or otherwise canceled.
+The remaining positions will either be assigned to the Insurance Fund or used for counterparty liquidation.

 Automated Negative Balance Clearance